All submissions are due by 4:30 p.m. on Friday, March 9, 2018 and will go through a blind, peer review process.

 - A brief description of your teaching and learning context and goals

-- Your innovative teaching, learning, and assessment strategy
+- Your teaching, learning, or research strategy

 - A brief description of current best practices or research in this area